 - Waste Management is the contracted hauler responsible for collecting recyclables from residents' curbs and delivering them to the recycling sorting facility.

-- Waste Management Recycling is the contracted sorting facility responsible for receiving, sorting and reselling the materials.
+- Mid America Recycling is the contracted sorting facility responsible for receiving, sorting and reselling the materials.
 If you're interested in learning more about this process, we invite you to take a tour.

 Why Not Weekly?